 - enzyme inhibitors

-A person who has PsA should aim to eat a diet that is rich in fresh fruits, vegetables, and fiber.
+A person who has PsA may benefit from eating a diet that is rich in fresh fruits, vegetables, and fiber.

 The following foods may be particularly beneficial due to their anti-inflammatory properties:

-People should try to avoid foods that may trigger inflammation.
+Avoiding foods that may trigger inflammation may also help.
 Examples include:

 - fried foods